HummingbirdTechGroup/DumbsmartRepositories/README.md

 ## Dumbsmart Repositories

-This project is meant to provide a layer in between your project and a collection of fake repositories so that each document is stored into its own repository regardless if it was persisted as a relation for another object.
+This project is provides a layer that sits in between your project and a collection of fake repositories so that each document is stored into its own repository regardless of whether it was persisted as a relation of another object.
 This layer is designed to be used on testing environments or on low data-level-access applications.
-Using this project in production is totally discouraged.
+Using this project in production is discouraged.

 [![License](https://poser.pugx.org/carlosv2/dumbsmart-repositories/license)](https://packagist.org/packages/carlosv2/dumbsmart-repositories)
 [![Build Status](https://travis-ci.org/carlosV2/DumbsmartRepositories.svg?branch=master)](https://travis-ci.org/carlosV2/DumbsmartRepositories)